What to do if you think you may have COVID-19

 Is Spectrum Health expanding their testing?

 Spectrum Health now tests patients with mild to moderate COVID-19 symptoms, as the supply of specimen collection kits and testing equipment allow.
 Specimens from these patients are tested at the Spectrum Health Regional Lab in Grand Rapids, which typically produces results in less than 24 hours.
 The health system has the capacity to run more than 1,500 tests each day.
 This continues to be a dynamic situation, however, and is assessed daily.
-Testing requires a provider order and appointment.
-Call your provider if you think you are experiencing COVID-19 symptoms.
 If your symptoms are severe, please call 911.

 Do I have to qualify for a test?